Vaema/TouhouMusic/README.md

 # Touhou Music Replacements (Terraria Mod)

 ## Information
-Touhou Music Replacements is a mod that changes various vanilla boss music with Touhou (and some Touhou fan-game) music.
+Touhou Music Replacements is a mod that changes various vanilla boss music with Touhou (and some Touhou fan-made) music.
-This mod is not done yet.
-There are some more music that I (Vaema) am planning on implementing.
+NOTE: This mod is not done yet.
-Music boxes are probably going to be implemented soon.

 ## Music Used
 ZUN:
-- Gensokyo, Past and Present ~ Flower Land (Empress of Light)
+- Gensokyo, Past and Present ~ Flower Land (Plantera)

+FD:
+- Faint Dream ~ Inanimate Dream Remastered v2 (Empress of Light)

 Concealed the Conclusion (Fan-game):
 - The Legend of KAGE (King Slime)